lewi0332/udacity-data-engineering-nanodegree/3_Data_Lakes/notes.md

 - To run a script: find where spark is `which spark`

-- Runnign a script.
+- Running a script.
 Normally you would call the ip address of the master node, but on AWS EMR, yarn works. `usr/bin/spark-submit --master yarn ./myscript.py`

 - Use a different protocol for s3 from EMR:
 ```